Hunts Creek Bridge Project FAQ's

 Detour for vehicles more than 8-Tonne

-During the Hunts Creek Bridge works there will be periods where North Rocks Road will be fully closed or with only southbound lanes operating from Church Street / Windsor Road to the Woolworths’ driveway at The Mills Shopping Centre.
+During the Hunts Creek Bridge works there will be periods where North Rocks Road will be fully closed or with only southbound lanes operating from Church Street / Windsor Road to the Woolworths’ driveway at The Mills shopping centre.

 Vehicles more than 8-tonne are not permitted to use Statham Avenue and Bettington Road, Drivers must follow detours on arterial roads that support their loads, i.e. Pennant Hills Road, Cumberland Highway and Windsor Road.